Mexico: Economy

 Mexico produces the most automobiles of any North American nation.
 The industry produces technologically complex components and engages in some research and development activities.
 The "Big Three" (General Motors, Ford and Chrysler) have been operating in Mexico since the 1930s, while Volkswagen and Nissan built their plants in the 1960s.
 In Puebla alone, 70 industrial part-makers cluster around Volkswagen.
 In the 2010s expansion of the sector was surging.
-In 2014 alone, more than $10 billion in investment was committed.
-In September 2016 Kia motors opened a $1 billion factory in Nuevo León, with Audi also opening an assembling plant in Puebla the same year.
+In September 2016 Kia opened a $1 billion factory in Nuevo León, with Audi also opening an assembling plant in Puebla the same year.
 BMW, Mercedes-Benz and Nissan currently have plants in construction.
 The domestic car industry is represented by DINA S.A., which has built buses and trucks since 1962, and the new Mastretta company that builds the high-performance Mastretta MXT sports car.
 In 2006, trade with the United States and Canada accounted for almost 50% of Mexico's exports and 45% of its imports.

 During the first three quarters of 2010, the United States had a $46.0 billion trade deficit with Mexico.
 In August 2010 Mexico surpassed France to become the 9th largest holder of US debt.
-The commercial and financial dependence on the US is a cause for concern.

-The remittances from Mexican citizens working in the United States account are significant; after dipping during the after the 2008 Great Recession and again during Covid pandemic in 2021 they are topping other sources of foreign income.
+The remittances from Mexican citizens working in the United States are significant; after dipping during the 2008 Great Recession and again during COVID-19 pandemic in 2021 they are topping other sources of foreign income.
 Remittances are directed to Mexico by direct links from a U.S. government banking program.